ridgeway137/ridgeway137/README.md

 - 👋 Hi, I’m @ridgeway137
 - 👀 I’m interested in primes and prime number distribution.
-- 🌱 I’m currently learning JavaScript.
+- 🌱 I’m currently learning Haskell.
 - 💞️ I’m looking to collaborate on TOTWWW
 - 📫 How to reach me ridgeway@holohead.org